 10. Dye your hair with Henna instead of artificial colors that contain plastic - Most people complain that their hair starts greying by the time they turn 30.
 And therefore, they resort to dying it.
 A natural product like henna could be an excellent replacement for the plastic containing colors that we use.

 11. Use baking soda as your deodorant rather than deodorants contained in plastic bottles - They both serve the same purpose.
 However, if you keep buying a deodorant bottle and chucking it away at the end of the month, imagine the amount of waste that it generates every year.

 12. Buy lip balms and lotions not packed in plastic containers - There are plenty of brands that offer beauty products in glass containers.
 Pick them instead.
 You can also refer some Do-It-Yourself videos to prepare natural lip balms.

-14. Use biodegradable toothbrushes - Also, buy toothpaste and tooth powders that are plastic free.
+14. Use biodegradable toothbrushes - Bamboo toothbrushes are a great option.
+Also, buy toothpaste and tooth powders that are plastic free.
 Oral hygiene is something that all of us look after every single day.

 15. Use sunscreens from plastic-free containers - Not only will they reduce plastic usage.
 In fact they could be much more beneficial to your skin.
 Eco-friendly sunscreens would reduce the impact on humans and nature.